arbor-sim/arbor/doc/tutorial/nmodl.rst

 NMODL is a domain specific language (DSL) for design electro-chemical dynamics deriving from the earlier MODL language.
-It is used by Arbor, Neuron, and and CoreNeuron.
+It is used by Arbor, Neuron, and CoreNeuron.
 Although each software has its own dialect, the core ideas are identical.
 Unfortunately, documentation for both NMODL and MODL is scarce and outdated.
-This tutorial aims to get you proficient in writing and adapting ion channels for Arbor.
+This tutorial aims to help you become proficient in writing and adapting ion channels for Arbor.
 Note that while we focus on density mechanisms here, there is a host of behaviours customisable in Arbor through NMODL in addition to wholly new functionality, examples include gap junctions, synapses, and voltage